xmhai/techdoc/linux/linux.md

 - The program loader mechanism parses the rest of the file's initial line as an interpreter directive.
 - The loader executes the specified interpreter program, passing path/to/script as the first argument
 - Create shell file in Notepad++, and "Edit"->"EOL Conversion"->Unix, otherwise can encounter "invalid end of file" error.

+## File
+- which
+- grep (search for text in file content) grep -r "text-to-find-here" .
+- find (search for files by file information)

 ## System
 - systemctl status|start|stop servicename